healyw/Mixed-Reality/README.md

 # Mixed-Reality
-Condition Monitoring Tech Display started by Will Healy and given to Samuel Ray and Paul Belyea
+Condition Monitoring Tech Display
-- Mixed-Reality Github Designed by Samuel Ray
-- Documentation by Samuel Ray from Summer 2019 Semester
-- Counter Built by Paul Belyea and Samuel Ray
 ## Authorization
-Project started by Will Healy and given to Samuel Ray and Paul Belyea for the Condition Monitoring Demo.
+Project started by Will Healy and Kyle Miller.
+Given to Samuel Ray and Paul Belyea for the Condition Monitoring Demo.
 This project began on May 15th, 2019 and was completed on August 16th, 2019.
 ## Project Intention
 This project is intended to show what life could be like with industrial manufacturing in AR.
 It currently displays 7 different Balluff Products: